ivoyager/ivoyager-changelogs/README.md

 * Added "Universe" as the top Spatial and main scene root.
 We previously did a scene change after solar system build and when exiting, but now it just stays Universe at all times.
 * Added new factory classes (all in ivoyager/program_refs/): EnvironmentBuilder, HUDsBuilder, ModelBuilder, LightBuilder.
 * Added data table classes.csv with basic astronomical classifications like G-Type Star, Terrestrial Planet, Gas Giant, C-Type Asteroid, etc. Includes wiki_en title for url linking.
-* SelectionData widget shows "classification" from classes.csv table above, and provides project var to make these into links to Wikipedia (false by default, but Planetarium sets this to true).
+* SelectionData widget shows "classification" from classes.csv table above, and provides option to make these into Wikipedia links (off by default, but Planetarium sets to on).
 ### Changes
 * Total makeover for Planetarium GUI.
 * Recolored the fallback globe model for non-imaged bodies; now grey with whitish lat/long grid.